Foam cheesehead is hot when Packers do well

-MILWAUKEE (AP) — There’s no milk, bacteria, fermentation or refrigeration at this Wisconsin cheese factory.
-That’s because they are making foam cheeseheads.
+MILWAUKEE, Wis.
+(AP) – There’s no milk, bacteria, fermentation or refrigeration at one Wisconsin cheese factory.
+That’s because it makes foam cheeseheads.

 Ralph Bruno invented the oversized yellow wedge hat in 1987 from his mother’s couch stuffing and it has since become a popular headpiece, particularly for Wisconsin sports fans and residents.

-His company, Foamation, Inc., moved into a new Milwaukee location in 2016 and soon started formal factory tours where people can make their own cheeseheads or other foam products.
+His company, Formation, Inc., moved into a new Milwaukee location in 2016 and soon started formal factory tours where people can make their own cheeseheads or other foam products.

 Tour-goers take a “Wedge of Allegiance” and hear about the history of the building, the company and Bruno himself, with a few cheese jokes thrown in.
 They also get to see how the foam products are made.